gaojiawei321/matmagglobal/README.md

 Matmagglobal is a Matlab program package to calculate paleomagnetic field model

-This program is translated from pymagglobal, nothing now is added, but rewrite it in native Matlab code.
+This program is translated from pymagglobal, nothing new is added, but rewrite it in native Matlab code.

 Following model is included: